CiwGAN and fiwGAN: Encoding information in acoustic data to model lexical learning with Generative Adversarial Networks

 The rest of the latent space (all $z$-variables) are sampled randomly, but kept constant across the five categorical variables.

 One hundred outputs are thus generated for each unique code (e.g.~[2, 0, 0, 0, 0], [0, 2, 0, 0, 0] ...).\footnote{All acoustic analyses are performed in Praat \citep{boersma15}.} We analyze outcomes at two points during the training: after 8011 steps ($\sim$ 800 epochs) and after 19244 steps ($\sim$ 1921 epochs).
 Since we are modeling language acquisition, we are not interested in full convergence of the model: it is more informative to probe the network as it is being trained.
-The number of steps at which we probe the networks are somewhat arbitrary, but the main consideration in choosing the number of steps is a balance between interpretability of outputs and minimizing the number of epochs (for a more detailed discussion, see \citealt{begus19}).
+The number of steps at which we probe the networks is somewhat arbitrary, but the main consideration in choosing the number of steps is a balance between interpretability of outputs and minimizing the number of epochs (for a more detailed discussion, see \citealt{begus19}).
 The outputs were analyzed by a phonetically trained female speaker of American English who is not a co-author in this research and was not aware of the exact details of the experiment.
-The results below are reported based on the transcriber's analysis as well as based on an acoustic analysis by the authors.
+The results below are reported based on the transcriber's analysis as well as based on an acoustic analysis by the author.
 Altogether, 1000 outputs are thus analyzed and transcribed.